 Have you or someone you know used a court appointed attorney or Public Defender?
 Are you satisfied with how they handled your case and represented you in court?

-All court records are are public record and are available upon request to anyone who requests them – not just the person who they pertain to.
+All court records are public record and are available upon request to anyone who requests them – not just the person who they pertain to.
 They are comprised of a case file with a sheet called a docket sheet and every motions, documents, and evidence filed during your court case.
 You can access court records using the website, or at the Clerk of Court.

 Clerk of Court